telerik/xaml-docs/controls/raddataform/getting-started/getting-started.md

 	 }
 	{{endregion}}

 #### __[VB.NET] Example 4: Create Gender Enumeration__

-{{region raddataform-getting-started_7}}
+	{{region raddataform-getting-started_2}}
 	Public Enum Gender
 	 Female
 	 Male
 	End Enum
 	{{endregion}}

->Note that in case you want to be notified on the changes made on the data item, the class Employee should implement __INotifyPropertyChanged__ Interface and raise the __PropertyChanged__ event every time a property value changes.
+>Note that in case you want to be notified on the changes made on the data item, the class Employee should implement the __INotifyPropertyChanged__ interface and raise the __PropertyChanged__ event every time a property value changes.

-Once the class Employee is defined, you may use it for creating an object of this type and bind it to the RadDataForm:
+Once the class Employee is defined, you may use it for creating an object of this type and bind it to RadDataForm:

 #### __[C#] Example 5: Binding a Single Item to RadDataForm__

-{{region raddataform-getting-started_8}}
+	{{region raddataform-getting-started_3}}
 	   Employee employee = new Employee() {
 			FirstName = "Sarah",
 			LastName = "Blake",